L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Main Results and Main Proofs

 Therefore, we obtain from (\ref{EQ: tessie}) and (\ref{EQ: mana})

 Using the identifiability relation (\ref{E.2-RNI}) stated in Lemma \ref{Lemma:E2}, we further get

 Using the upper bound on $\lambda$ under event $\Omega_3$, we obtain

-Note that $qt$ cannot be smaller than $t^2/4$ under the growth condition (\ref{Rate:SideCondition}) of the theorem.
-Thus, using also the lower bound on $C$ given in the theorem and $c_0 \geq 1$, we obtain the relation which is impossible.
-Therefore, the result follows. \end{proof}
+Note that $qt$ cannot be smaller than $t^2/4$ under the growth condition (\ref{Rate:SideCondition}) in the theorem.
+Thus, using also the lower bound on $C$ given in the theorem, $\W \geq 1$, and $c_0 \geq 1$, we obtain the relation which is impossible. \end{proof}